 At final site stabilization, all disturbed areas not otherwise vegetated or stabilized shall be seeded and mulched.
 Final stabilization means the completion of all soil disturbing activities at the site and the establishment of a permanent vegetative cover, or equivalent permanent stabilization measures (such as pavement, riprap, gabions or geotextiles) which will prevent erosion.
+See BMP LID.02: Post-Construction Soil Quality and Depth.

-Maintenance Standards (pg 3-24)
+Maintenance Standards (pg.
+3-25)

-- Any seeded areas that fail to establish at least 80 percent cover (100 percent cover for areas that receive sheet or concentrated flows) shall be reseeded.
-If reseeding is ineffective, an alternate method, such as sodding, mulching, or nets/blankets shall be used.
-If winter weather prevents adequate grass growth, this time limit may be relaxed at the discretion of the County when sensitive areas would otherwise be protected. - After adequate cover is achieved, any areas that experience erosion shall be reseeded and protected by mulch.
-If the erosion problem is drainage related, the problem shall be fixed and the eroded area reseeded and protected by mulch.
+- Reseed any seeded areas that fail to establish at least 80 percent cover (100 percent cover for areas that receive sheet or concentrated flows). - If reseeding is ineffective, an alternate method, such as sodding, mulching, or nets/blankets shall be used. - If winter weather prevents adequate grass growth, this time limit may be relaxed at the discretion of the County when sensitive areas would otherwise be protected. - After adequate cover is achieved, any areas that experience erosion shall be reseeded and protected by mulch.
+If the erosion problem is drainage related, the problem shall be fixed and the eroded area reseeded and protected by mulch. - Supply seeded areas with adequate moisture, but do not water to the extent that it causes runoff.